After a portable crib for travel?

 - Assembled Dimensions: 42 x 24 X 25"

-The BRICA Fold N’ Go is the best mini crib and is the best travel crib for newborn babies.
+The Beberoad Love Baby Travel Bassinet is the best mini crib and is the best travel crib for newborn babies.
+Looking for a travel crib that fits in a suitcase - this is it.

-It is incredibly lightweight (2.4 lb) and is suitable for babies aged 0 - 1 (although I would move my baby to a more supportive crib once they start moving around).
+It is incredibly lightweight (4.4 lbs) and is suitable for babies aged 0 - 5 months or up to 22 lbs.

 The mesh panels and breathable fabric allow for ample air circulation.